MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/security-strategy-product-ce.md

 ---
-title: Secure customer engagement apps
+title: Secure customer engagement apps to adapt to business scenarios
 description: Learn how to use Dataverse to secure customer engagement apps with product-specific guidance, including an outline on security features.
 author: riblack-microsoft
 ms.author: riblack